wooorm/xdm/readme.md

 Markdown is closest to the source format.
 This is where [remark plugins][remark-plugins] come in.
-Typically, there shouldn’t be too much going on here.
+Typically, there shouldn’t be much going on here.
-But perhaps you want to support GFM (tables and such)?
+But perhaps you want to support GFM (tables and such) or frontmatter?
-Then you can add a plugin here: `remark-gfm`.
+Then you can add a plugin here: `remark-gfm` or `remark-frontmatter`, respectively.

 After markdown, we go to [hast](https://github.com/syntax-tree/hast) (HTML).
 This transormation is done by